 The Discovery Playhouse's mission is to create fun, educational and interactive experiences for children and caregivers as they play, discover and learn.
 Located in historic Downtown Cape Girardeau the Children's Museum's exhibits promote problem solving and open-ended exploration as guests discover the science, technology, math, art and engineering that is all around them.

 Marquette Hotel was one of Cape Girardeau landmarks till it closed in the 1970s.
-After reopening, the structure serves as a commercial building and is know referred to as Marquette Tower.
+After reopening, the structure serves as a commercial building with many state offices and is know referred to as Marquette Tower.
 Its Spanish Colonial Revival facade is lovely to look at while the interiors have changed to accommodate various businesses.